 Small Game and Varminting

 I enjoy my time on the firing line at nearby Tri-County Gun Club in Sherwood, Oregon, and I’m occasionally approached by other shooters who want to discuss equipment or accessories.
-When asked, I usually describe myself a technical shooter or a “varminter” instead of classifying myself as a hunter.
+When asked, I usually describe myself as a technical shooter or a “varminter” instead of classifying myself as a hunter.
 I’m also asked what’s necessary to be a varmint hunter, since some of my shooting equipment is set up for small game.

 For years, much of my time afield has been focused on pest control.
 Any creature that is destructive to crops or livestock and difficult to control classifies as “vermin” or, more colloquially, as a varmint.
 The creatures vary with the area, but ground squirrels, jackrabbits, foxes, prairie dogs, woodchuck (marmots), weasels, coyotes, bobcats and badgers are but a small part of the list.